 I am thankful that through all of these challenges I haven’t felt too bad; mostly dizzy and having headaches almost daily.
 It has made it hard to concentrate so at the end of my work day I am pretty wiped out and find it hard to focus on my hobbies.
 Now that some of my blood levels are in the normal ranges I am hoping to get back to creating and enjoying the upcoming holidays.

 If you have health issues or are just going through changes in your life that are out of your control, please know that you are not alone.
 I sympathize with you and if you need a sounding board or just want to vent feel free to email me or comment if you want to share.
-I would also love to hear how you are planning to celebrate Thanksgiving or Christmas and if it will look different from previous years.
+I would also love to know if you document these types of struggles in some way – through scrapbooking, journaling, etc. I usually do not; however, this has been such a change that I am thinking it is a story that needs to be told.

 Looking forward to hearing from you!